In this article, we look at what the average carbon footprint is per person in the West, and in this context we are focusing solely on the UK.

-The average carbon footprint per person in the UK, per year, is 12.7 tonnes CO2e.
+The answer: the average carbon footprint per person in the UK, per year, is 12.7 tonnes CO2e.

 OK.
 What does that mean?